 3 Best Operational CRMs

 We’ll review three excellent operational CRMs in terms of pricing, features, and usability to help your company automate repetitive tasks.
-Let’s start with SendPulse’s free CRM.
+Let’s start with the SendPulse built-in CRM.

 SendPulse enables you to create cards called deals to track interactions with prospects and consumers while they move through the sales funnel.
 The platform records all customers’ inquiries, problems, questions, and needs.
 It helps you develop the optimal scenario for a seamless sales process.
 After looking through the information in SendPulse’s CRM, you can start proper communication with a lead or client by using email campaigns, chatbots, web push, popups, or SMS.
 Moreover, CRM allows you to set up automated email campaigns to optimize sales and prevent customer churn.